gvwilson/thirdbit/src/fiction/leaderboard/index.md

 I couldn't get the smudging right.

 "He doesn't have one," Bench said.
-And then she told me who the client was and I forgot about my painting.
+And then she told me who her client was and I forgot about my painting.

 <p class="center">* * *</p>